Looking for new payday lenders? Check out our alternative

 for up to 40 days (292% per annum, variable)

-New payday lenders UK
+New payday lenders in the UK

-First of all we should answer the question: what exactly is a payday lender?
+First of all, we should answer the question: what exactly is a payday lender?
 A payday lender is a loan provider who specialises in so-called ‘payday loans’.
-These are relatively small, short term loans designed to help people cover a temporary shortfall in their budget, for instance to help with an urgent, unexpected bill.
+These are relatively small, short term loans designed to help people cover a temporary shortfall in their budget, for instance to help with an urgent and unexpected bill.
 It is generally expected that the money plus interest is to be repaid on your next payday or otherwise in a small number of instalments over quite a short period of time.
 Payday lending originated in the US and first came to the UK in the early 90s.
 Over the last decade the UK industry went through a period of very high growth.

 New payday loan companies: things to consider

 More than any other kind of product, a financial product like a loan or consumer credit service is something you should be especially careful with.
 It is not a decision you should rush into no matter how urgent your situation may seem.

 First and foremost you should ensure you are choosing a reputable lender and not falling victim to potential fake companies or scams.
 A good first step to help is checking if the lender is licensed to operate by the Financial Conduct Authority (FCA).
 All new payday loan companies and other short term credit providers should be licenced by the FCA, and this should be indicated somewhere on their website.
 For example, SafetyNet Credit are authorised to trade as a consumer credit business and our conduct is regulated directly by the FCA.
 Our FCA reference number is 715525 and can be found on the FCA’s register here.
 This is a good place to look up other lenders and ensure their authenticity.

 Another good idea is to then try calling a lender’s customer service.
 This will give you a chance to ask any questions you may have about what they offer, as well as giving you an opportunity to see how good their customer service is and whether they will be a good fit for you.